simplechoices/CentralizeBashHistory/README.md

 To run shellcheck:
 * make -f Mockfile check

-To build the deb (in the parent directory):
+To build the deb (it's created in the parent directory):
 * make -f Mockfile

 To cleanup: